pudnax/pilka/README.md

 Vulkan SDK is required.

 On recent macOS, to allow sound input to be captured (for FFT textures to be generated), you need to: Open up System Preferences, click on Security & Privacy, click on the Privacy tab then click on the Microphone menu item.
 Make sure Bonzomatic.app is in the list and ticked... erm, probably.
-I don't have one
+I don't have macOS.

 ## Installation